 Where do you find yourself spending most of your time?

-Ashley: I am always at my kitchen table.
+Ashley Redmond: I am always at my kitchen table.
 I spend a lot of time designing there.
 I cook there.
 I eat there.
-I love to sit there because I have a great view of the mountains and the tree tops and it feels very inspiring to me.
+I love to sit there because I have a great view of the mountains and the treetops and it feels very inspiring to me.

 What is your favorite meal to cook?

-Ashley: I love to cook vegan food – these days I am constantly running out the door, so I don’t get to spend as much time on the week days in the kitchen as I would like.
-Daily I make a very green smoothie filled with spinach and kale and super foods as my second breakfast.
-My other favorite meal is any kind of grain bowl – it’s simple, doesn’t take too long and is really nutritious and delicious.
-You can easily change up the dressings to give it a Mexican flavor, middle east tilt, etc… Simple, quick and heathy are my favorites!
+Ashley Redmond: I love to cook vegan food – these days I am constantly running out the door, so I don’t get to spend as much time on the weekdays in the kitchen as I would like.
+Daily I make a very green smoothie filled with spinach and kale and superfoods as my second breakfast.
+My other favorite meal is any kind of grain bowl – it’s simple, doesn’t take too long, and is really nutritious and delicious.
+You can easily change up the dressings to give it a Mexican flavor, middle east tilt, etc… Simple, quick, and healthy are my favorites!

-Ashley: I think an easier question may be where do you not like to shop!
+Ashley Redmond: I think an easier question may be where do you not like to shop!
 I can usually find good stuff EVERYWHERE!
-I love vintage so I am constantly scouring Chairish, Ebay and Etsy for finds.
+I love vintage so I am constantly scouring Chairish, eBay, and Etsy for finds.
 OKL, Urban Outfitters, and CB2 are some of my more mainstream go-to’s.
-There are a couple shops in the Bay area I am constantly shopping.
+There are a couple of shops in the Bay area I am constantly shopping for.
 Bay Home Consignment in Berkeley and Stuff in San Francisco are favorites.
 I love me a good flea market – the Alameda Flea Market here in the Bay and the Rose Bowl in LA are favorites!